2023 USFL season: Offseason

+Locations

-The league stated their intentions to expand the locations in which teams play, from one (Birmingham, Alabama) in the previous season, to two or four.
-As of October 2022, the league had not yet committed to returning to Birmingham as one of the hubs.
-In November, the league announced an agreement with Birmingham to continue hosting two of the league's eight teams in the city, the Stallions and the Breakers, at Protective Stadium.
+The league stated its intention to expand the locations in which teams play, from one (Birmingham, Alabama) in the previous season to two or four.
+In November 2022, the league announced an agreement with Birmingham to continue hosting two of the league's eight teams, the Stallions and the Breakers, at Protective Stadium.

 On November 15, 2022, the league announced that it had secured an agreement to play games at Simmons Bank Liberty Stadium (formerly known as the Liberty Bowl) in Memphis, Tennessee.

-For the North Division, the league has contacted two stadiums in Michigan, Ford Field in Detroit and Rynearson Stadium in Ypsilanti, as potential locations for a North Division hub, with the Panthers as the host team.
-It was later reveled that Ford Field will be the home of the Michigan Panthers and Philadelphia Stars, while Rynearson Stadium will host the teams practices.
+The league contacted two stadiums in Michigan, Ford Field in Detroit and Rynearson Stadium in Ypsilanti, as potential locations for a North Division hub, with the Panthers as the host team.
+It was later revealed that Ford Field would be the home of the Michigan Panthers and Philadelphia Stars, while Rynearson Stadium would host the teams' practices.

-On January 25, 2023, the league announced that the New Jersey Generals and the Pittsburgh Maulers (who will sport a new gold-and-black uniform color scheme to emphasize the team's Pittsburgh identity) will play its home games at Tom Benson Hall of Fame Stadium in Canton, with the Generals as the host teams.
+On January 25, 2023, the league announced that the New Jersey Generals and the Pittsburgh Maulers (who sported a new gold-and-black uniform color scheme to emphasize the team's Pittsburgh identity) would play their home games at Tom Benson Hall of Fame Stadium in Canton, with the Generals as the host team.
 The stadium will also be the site of both the North Division playoff game and the 2023 USFL Championship Game, as it was in 2022.

 Teams

 On November 15, 2022, in conjunction with its agreement to play at Simmons Bank Liberty Stadium, the USFL announced that the Memphis Showboats would be replacing the Tampa Bay Bandits for the 2023 season.
-The seven other teams in the league will return as they were in 2022.
+The seven other teams in the league returned as they were in 2022.

 Players

-For the 2023 season, each USFL team will start training camp with 58-men rosters, with mandatory cut down to 54 and then a last cut down to 50.
-The final rosters will be 40 active players and 10 inactive players on game days.
+For the 2023 season, each USFL team started training camp with 58-men rosters, with a mandatory cut down to 54 and then a last cut down to 50.
+The final rosters are 40 active players and 10 inactive players on game days.
 The league also started a partnership with HUB Football for the 2023 season for players tryouts.